Fairfield Plantation, Georgia

-Fairfield Plantation is an unincorporated community and census-designated place (CDP) in eastern Carroll County, Georgia, United States.
+Fairfield Plantation is an unincorporated community and census-designated place in eastern Carroll County, Georgia, United States.
 It is a community situated around a golf course and reservoir (Treasure Lake), 8 mi south of Villa Rica and 38 mi west of Atlanta.
+Fairfield Plantation was created as a Planned Unit Development in the 1970s.
 The population as of the 2020 census is 4,898.

-The community was first listed as a CDP prior to the 2020 census.

 Demographics

-2020 census

-Note: the US Census treats Hispanic/Latino as an ethnic category.
-This table excludes Latinos from the racial categories and assigns them to a separate category.
-Hispanics/Latinos can be of any race.
+Fairfield Plantation was first listed as a census designated place in the 2020 U.S. census.